ucsb-cs148-s21/1pm-t2-food-bank/README.md

 ```

 ## Functionality
-- Go to our heroku website`https://t2-food-banks.herokuapp.com/`, you can see a NavBar item called inventory, where you shall find the availability of food at the food bank.
+- Go to our [heroku website](https://t2-food-banks.herokuapp.com/), you can see a NavBar item called inventory, where you shall find the availability of food at the food bank.
 - Go to [login page](https://t2-food-banks.herokuapp.com/login), staff can login (currently the login credentials havent been connected to our database)

 ## Known Problems